Scope of subpart

 - Applicability to Interagency Acquisitions

-- Applies when an agency uses another agency’s contract or acquisition assistance for supplies or services.
+- Applies when agencies obtain supplies/services through another agency’s contract or acquisition assistance.

 - Nondefense agencies acquiring for DoD must also comply with Subpart 17.7.